BE Pilots

 To examine the feasibility and incremental benefits of allowing customers to passively modify their level of charge by opting to allow the vendor/utility to actively manage their customer’s level of charge within a charging session to optimize demand savings and reduce grid impacts while ensuring the customer’s electric vehicle (EV) experience is not diminished.

-Lead Partner: Optiwatt
+Lead Vendor: Optiwatt

 Partners: Opinion Dynamics, Walker Miller